 A: An air handler is similar to the air conditioning in the sense that it moves the air.
 However, the air handler unit is typically located inside the house while the air conditioning unit is outside.
 The air handler, which is often mistaken for a furnace, has an air filter to catch dust and debris as well as an indoor coil to help maintain the temperature inside the house.

-When you’re ready to conquer the task of DIY AC repair, Tampa Appliance Parts has what you need to get the job done.
+When you’re ready to conquer the task of DIY AC repair, we have the air conditioning parts Tampa needs to get the job done.